Filmfare Award for Best Female Debut

-Juhi Chawla, Preity Zinta, Kareena Kapoor, Priyanka Chopra, Vidya Balan, Kangana Ranaut and Deepika Padukone have all won the Filmfare Award for Best Actress, with Balan winning four times and Padukone winning twice.
+Juhi Chawla, Preity Zinta, Kareena Kapoor, Priyanka Chopra, Vidya Balan, Deepika Padukone, Kangana Ranaut and Kriti Sanon are the recipients who also won Filmfare Award for Best Actress, with Balan winning four times and Padukone winning twice.

 Tabu, Kareena Kapoor, Priyanka Chopra, and Kangana Ranaut have all won the Filmfare Award for Best Actress (Critics) (Tabu winning the most at 4 times and Kapoor with 2 wins) and the Filmfare Award for Best Supporting Actress, while Vidya Balan has won the former award once.
-It was not awarded for this category in the years 1997, 2010 and 2018.
-The most recent recipient of the award is Sharvari Wagh, who was honored at the 67th Filmfare Awards.
+The award was not given in this category in the years 1997, 2010 and 2018.
+The most recent recipient of the award is Nitanshi Goel, who was honored at the 70th Filmfare Awards.